 Gladieu has long been enthralled by the mysterious country.
 “After half a century of existence, it is one of the most hated countries in the world; it is also one of the most misunderstood,” he says.
-“Obviously, the radically of this paradox hides a reality that is more complex than we are given to read or see.
+“Obviously, the radicality of this paradox hides a reality that is more complex than we are given to read or see.
 War, famine, dissidents, the nuclear program, military parades and marches… Over the decades, the enigma took on a haunting dimension.
 What about the population?
 These twenty-five million North Koreans: who are they?
 How and what do they live on?
 In a context of permanent political, diplomatic and military crisis, why did the dynastic and dictatorial regime choose to overwhelm with propaganda, to the point of invisibilizing its people?
 What does it want to hide from us?
 How is it that this regime has never wavered when all the others have dislocated under the tremors of the fall of the Wall, modernity, social networks?”

 Between 2016 and 2020, Gladieu visited North Korea three times.
 Traveling with an assistant, he photographed portraits in a variety of locales, including schools, theme parks, and rural countrysides.
 He’s even been allowed to locations that are typically off-limits, such as laboratories and military bases.

 He immersed himself in the daily lives of the North Korean people, and his images aim to show real locals in places they frequented.
 Through these portraits, he looks to show the multifaceted nature of North Korean society.
-“I wanted to capture the out of scope of propaganda,” he says.
+“I wanted to capture them out of the scope of propaganda,” he says.
 “I hoped to show this extraordinary nationalist pride, the inner stress and a certain bliss that one can feel as well, it’s quite strange.
 And I wanted to put them in their context, that is to say in their daily world of work, leisure, life in general.“

 Stephan 和我们大多数人有着一样的困惑，他说：“对我来说，朝鲜一直是个难以捉摸的国家。这片土地饱受外界的种种质疑与猜测，是最易被外界误解的国家之一。显然，这些猜测的背后，是一个更加复杂的现实世界。南北韩战争、饥荒、混乱的内政、核武器、军事演习、边境冲突…….几十年过去了，朝鲜的‘谜’依旧未能在世人面前解开。在去朝鲜之前，我一直在思考，朝鲜两千五百万人民究竟过着怎样的生活？当地政府长期与外界势力周旋，独裁者选择了压倒性的政治宣传，人民的生活是否真的被忽视？当所有其他封闭式政权都在柏林墙倒塌、现代化、社会网络的震动下分崩离析时，朝鲜为何从未动摇过? 我相信朝鲜人民独特的民族主义是解开这个谜题的钥匙之一。我更想了解那里每个鲜活的个人与国家命运的关系，于是我收拾行囊踏上了通往朝鲜的征途。”